 Business air travel is fraught with health hazards, even aside from the fact you’re in a metal vehicle 25,000 feet in the air.
 Dehydration, ear pain and imbalance, jet lag, deep vein thrombosis (DVT), swollen joints and oxygen deprivation are the most obvious offenders.
 Traveling by car doesn’t have the same impact (thankfully), yet just being cooped up in a car for more than a few hours can sap energy levels and cause negative mood swings.
 The road isn’t all it’s cracked up to be!

 Before starting a travel stretching routine, assess yourself: Are there any nagging pains that won’t go away?
 Does business travel leave you in worse shape than before you left?
 Do you dread those cross-country seminars?
 You may need medical attention.
-Urgent Care Extra’s doctors and trained medical staff can assist you with non-life-threatening injuries, including back and shoulder issues that arise from extended business travel and other work-related situations.
+Banner Urgent Care’s doctors and trained medical staff can assist you with non-life-threatening injuries, including back and shoulder issues that arise from extended business travel and other work-related situations.

 Five Simple Stretches for Business Travel